sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

   "authorization": {}
 }
 ```

+A [token that has the prerequisite scopes](../external_service/github.md#github-api-token-and-access) is required in order to list collaborators for each repository to perform a [complete sync](#complete-sync-vs-incremental-sync).

 > WARNING: It can take some time to complete [backgroung mirroring of repository permissions](#background-permissions-syncing) from a code host.
 [Learn more](#permissions-sync-duration).